 35% Points Back When Using the Business Platinum Card

 While not available using AA miles, this option is one we consider a sweet spot in AAdvantage due to the guaranteed value it provides.
-Note that Amex recently dropped this benefit from 50% to 35% and introduced a points cap of 500K per year.
-See our breakdown of the changes for all the details.

-One of the perks of The Business Platinum® Card from American Express is the 35% points back when using Membership Rewards Pay with Points for First and Business Class tickets through American Express Travel, or on any class ticket with your selected airline.
-American is one of the airline's cardholders can choose as their designated carrier with Amex, and the points rebate means you can extract top value even on economy fares.
+One of the perks of The Business Platinum® Card from American Express is the 35% points back when using Membership Rewards Pay with Points for First and Business Class tickets through American Express Travel, or on any class ticket with your selected airline (Terms Apply).
+American is one of the airline's that cardholders can choose as their designated carrier with Amex, and the points rebate means you can extract top value even on economy fares.
 Don't forget, you're eligible to earn award and elite qualification miles for these tickets!

 Be Aware of Fees When Booking American Awards